SoongJr/spellcards-latex/README.md

 The easiest way to do this is by using GitHub Codespaces.

+## TODO: describe process of importing spell data, converting to LaTeX, and general pitfalls (pandoc may decide to use a package that we don't yet include, as it did with longtable)

 ### Recommended Extensions

 - **LaTeX Workshop**: Provides a rich editing experience for LaTeX documents, including syntax highlighting, preview, and compilation.